Top 11 Leadership Styles

 Task-oriented leaders have many attributes that help ensure that things carry out in a professional and timely way.
 Typically, these leaders develop simple, easy-to-follow work plans with specific timelines and requirements to confirm this.
 Transactional and task-oriented leadership complement each other because both styles can provide structure and direction – and reduce time to completion metrics.

-10. Transactional Leadership
+10. Democratic Leadership

 Transactional leaders typically run large operational enterprises that require fast decisions.
 This type of leadership typically requires a shorter rapid decision-making time; thus, direct orders are necessary.
 Large military organizations with a transparent chain of command make decisions rapidly often use the transactional leadership approach.